-Serving and Decanting Chateau Reignac with Wine, Food, Pairing Tips
+Serving Chateau Reignac with Wine, Food, Pairing Tips

 Chateau Reignac is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised, and grilled dishes.
 Chateau Reignac is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 There is a second wine, Chateau de Reignac.
 This causes some confusion in the marketplace, due to the extremely similar names of the Grand Vin and the second wine.
 The second wine, which is called Chateau de Reignac features a white label and comes in a typical Bordeaux-shaped bottle.
 The Grand Vin has a brown label is comes in a taller bottle.

 If you jump ahead about 8 years later, a few of the top Right Bank estates are also using micro vinification techniques, most notably La Violette in Pomerol.
 Balthus is the most expensive wine from the Entre Deux Mers appellation as well as the most expensive Bordeaux Bordeaux Superieur.

 Reignac also produces a white Bordeaux wine from a blend of Sauvignon Blanc and Semillon.
 Chateau Reignac is a fine Bordeaux Superieur value Bordeaux wine made in a crowd pleasing style that drinks well on release, offers good character and remains fairly priced.
 On average, when combined, the total production of Chateau Reignac is close to 30,000 cases per year.

 Reignac Wine Tasting Notes